Chesterville, Ontario: Early settlement

 Historical records suggest that although the post office and village were officially named Winchester, the community was known locally as Chesterville possibly as early as the 1840s, and for a short time as Hummelville.
 The name East Winchester also seems to have been briefly used during the 1860s and 1870s.
-Documents from 1855 and 1863 use the name Chesterville.
+The 1851 census notes the village as Chesterville and several documents from 1855 and 1863 use that name.
 The Canada Directory of 1857-58 notes that Chesterville [Winchester] “has a large trade with the surrounding country which is well settled.
 It has a tri-weekly mail and a population of about 500”.

 Looking south on the Nation River in Chesterville, c.1885.
 The old mill can be seen on the left and Trinity Anglican Church can be seen on the right.
 The original 1840s wooden foot bridge spans the river.

 In July 1872, a telegraph office was opened in the village.
 Because the names of many local communities included the name Winchester (such as Winchester Township, West Winchester, East Winchester, North Winchester, and Winchester Springs), the Montreal Telegraph Company suggested that the name of the village be changed to avoid confusion.
 After a petition was circulated, the name was officially changed to Chesterville in 1875.

 In 1887, the Canadian Pacific Railway opened a station in the town, leading to further settlement and incorporation as a village in 1890.
-The town hall was built in 1867 and was subsequently used as a fire hall, jailhouse, court house, and movie theatre, and currently serves as the heritage center and village museum.
+The town hall was built in 1867 and was subsequently used as a fire hall, jailhouse, court house, and movie theatre, and currently serves as the heritage centre and village museum.